goplus/builder/docs/architecture/01_architecture.md

 ## Module Boundaries

-- **Asset List**: Handles the display and management of assets (Sprites, Backdrops, Sounds), allowing for addition and deletion, as well as importing assets from local storage.
+1. **Asset Library**:
-- **Asset Library**: Serves as the repository for assets, from which users can import assets into their projects.
+   - Description: Serves as the repository for assets, from which users can import assets into their projects.
+   - Interfaces: Includes user login interface (input username and password, output login result and user information), user logout interface (input user information, output logout result), etc.
+   - Behavior: Processes user login and logout requests, validates user information, maintains user login status, etc.

 - **Sprite PropEdit**: Enables editing of SPX sprite properties, allowing for customization and configuration.
 - **Stage Editor**: A visual editing tool for real-time modification and rendering of sprites within a stage-like environment.
 - **Code Editor**: Provides an environment for writing and editing SPX code, with syntax highlighting and error detection.